xujustinj/config-everything/firefox/README.md

 ### TST More Tree Commands

 - **Run in Private Windows** = `Allow`
 - **Visible command in the context menu** = `Create New Group from tabs`

 ### uBlock Origin

-[uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin/) is one of the many ad-blockers, but it's the one I happen to use.
-No good reason.
+[uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin/) is one of the many great ad-blockers.

 - **Run in Private Windows** = `Allow`